ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

 | Igor Chubin | wttr.in: creating console oriented web sites
 | Daniel Stenberg | The state of QUIC
 | Daniel Stenberg | Two features I'd like to see in the cmdline tool but probably won't implement myself
+| - | HTTP/2 - what it is, how it works, how to do it with curl
+| - | TLS 1.3 - status and how to use
+| - | How does curl verify certificates

 # Discussion topics